earthgrazer/hot-pi/README.md

 # hot-pi
 Raspberry Pi CPU temperature recording and visualization.

+## Components
-## hotpid
+### hotpid
 hot-pi daemon to poll CPU temperature on regular interval and write value to database (sqlite).

-## hotpidweb
+### hotpiweb
-web application that queries the database for temperature values over time and presents the data in visualizations.
+Flask web application that queries the database for temperature values over time and presents the data in visualizations using d3.js.

+## Hosting on the Raspberry Pi 2
+Use nginx as reverse proxy to forward requests to the web app through WSGI (uwsgi).